sreenathachakala/quilt/api/python/metadata_service/README.md

 ## Table structures

 The underlying technology is Athena.
-There are two logical tables that can be queried:
+There are two views that can be queried:

 1. Manifests themselves
     - `quilt_metadata_service_manifests`